ryliejamesthomas/tildedocs-source/posts/social-unix-servers.md

 In Figure 2 above, computer A and computer B are both servers and clients at the same time, because they are both accepting connections from clients, and they both act as clients because they can also connect to each other!
 This is called Peer-to-Peer (P2P) networking.
-"Network" is just a fancy work for a collection of computers that connect to each other.
+"Network" is just a fancy word for a collection of computers that connect to each other.

 ## What is Unix?